fatiando/verde/paper/paper.md

 the Earth Sciences.

 Popular gridding methods include kriging, minimum curvature with tension [@smith1990], and bi-harmonic splines [@sandwell1987].
-The later belongs to a group of methods often called *radial basis functions* and is similar to the *thin-plate spline* [@franke1982].
+The latter belongs to a group of methods often called *radial basis functions* and is similar to the *thin-plate spline* [@franke1982].
 In these methods, the data are assumed to be represented by a linear combination of Green's functions,